crazii/SBEMU/README.txt

 It helps if you post additional details:
     the spec of your PC
     the DOS edition & version
-    the build/release of SBEMU, if you don't know, you can check the startup message (the first line) of running SBEMU what's the output of `SBEMU /SCL`
+    the Game title and edition & version, and where/when the problem appears the build/release of SBEMU, if you don't know, you can check the startup message (the first line) of running SBEMU what's the output of `SBEMU /SCL`
     what's your command line options
-    the Game title and edition & version
+    have you tried other options, especially other IRQs what's the result if only with HDPMI32i, and without SBEMU

 Because SBEMU is a hobby project, there's no guarantee that the problem will be fixed immediately or very soon enough, and the contributors might not response in time, please be patient.